tfd/bbofans/README.md

 Grunt init:dev only needs to be run the first time to prepare the vendor.js files.

+## Directory layout

+ build   - where javascript and less files are concatenated and minified. client  - the client side javascript, html and css (bootstrap, backbone+marionette, handlebars). install - some install scripts to prepare a raw server. public  - static files for the website.
+Final javascript and css files are also copied here after the build- server  - the server side javascript (nodejs)

 ## Running the App:

 Start the server in DEV mode, with nodemon watching the app for a relaunch,